zachmccrth/SAEBench/README.md

 We recommend to get starting by going through the `sae_bench_demo.ipynb` notebook.
 In this notebook, we load both a custom SAE and an SAE Lens SAE, run both of them on multiple evaluations, and plot graphs of the results.

+### Recommended Evaluation Practice

+When evaluating new SAE methods, we strongly recommend training multiple SAEs across a range of sparsities (e.g. L0 ∈ [20, 200]) alongside directly comparable baselines.
+Many evaluation metrics correlate strongly with sparsity, so assessing performance across multiple sparsity levels is essential to avoid misleading conclusions.

+This practice helps ensure that observed improvements are real and not just artifacts of sparsity or statistical noise.
+It also makes it easier to determine whether a method actually improves the Pareto frontier on target metrics.

 ## Running Evaluations with SAE Lens

 Each evaluation has an example command located in its respective `main.py` file.
 To run all evaluations on a selection of SAE Lens SAEs, refer to `shell_scripts/README.md`.
 Here's an example of how to run a sparse probing evaluation on a single SAE Bench Pythia-70M SAE: